dave-kennedy/Knockoff/README.md

 Of course, you can use constructors in your view model as well.

+### To-do

 As of right now there is no way to define a property of your view model that is computed from another property.
-I might fix that at some point, or you can if you want to.
+One approach to this is to use proprietary types in the view model initializer.
+This is the approach taken by Knockout.

+But I don't want to clutter up the view model with that stuff.
+I'm thinking about adding a callback function to the `bind` function to handle computed properties, like this:

+    KO.bind(model, function (model) {
+        model.strength = model.level / 2;
+    });

+To keep the page updated, I'd need to call that function every time any property changes.

+Instead, I might define another public method:

+    KO.listen(model.level, model.strength, function (level, strength) {
+        strength = level / 2;
+    });

+I have no idea if either of these approaches is more feasbile, so we'll see.